Grey market: Broadcasting

 It is also becoming increasingly common in the UK for some pubs to use satellite decoder cards from Greece, Norway, Poland or the Arab world to receive satellite TV broadcasting live English football matches from those countries.
 Alternatively, they may use cards which allow pirate decryption of scrambled signals.
 Such cards are typically much cheaper than the cards available in the UK from Sky (who charge extra fees for public showing licences).
 However, Sky has taken civil and criminal action against some who do this.
-Two recent cases involving grey cards have been referred to the European Court of Justice.
-The suppliers of grey cards and Karen Murphy have won their cases at the European Court of Justice.
-The judges have ruled that right holders cannot license their content on an exclusive territorial basis as it breaches EU Law on competition and free movement of goods and services.
-However, whilst this ruling allows domestic viewers to subscribe to foreign satellite services, pubs may still need permission from right holders such as the Premier League to broadcast content.
+Two cases involving grey cards, originating in 2008 were referred to the European Court of Justice.
+The suppliers of grey cards and Karen Murphy, the landlady of a pub which showed Premier League matches using a Greek decoder card, won their cases at the European Court of Justice.
+The judges ruled that right holders cannot license their content on an exclusive territorial basis, as this breaches EU law on competition and free movement of goods and services.
+However, whilst this ruling allows domestic viewers to subscribe to foreign satellite services, pubs may still need permission from rights holders such as the Premier League to broadcast content.
 This is because certain elements of the broadcast such as branding are copyrighted.
-The matter now rests on the High Court to incorporate the ruling into UK Law.

-There have been two High Court judgements on this matter now.
-Mr. Justice Kitchin has ruled that QC Leisure and other suppliers of foreign satellite systems can carry on with their businesses if they can prevent copyright elements such as branding of football matches from being shown in a public place.
-The Premier League can pursue prosecutions of licensees who show branding of matches via foreign satellite systems.
-Karen Murphy has won her case in the High Court following the ruling from the European Court of Justice.
-The ruling from Justice Stanley Burnton allows Ms Murphy to shop for the cheapest foreign satellite provider.
-However the ruling from Justice Kitchin prevents Ms Murphy from showing matches in her pub via foreign satellite systems because branding are copyrighted.
+There followed two High Court judgements on this matter.
+Mr Justice Kitchin ruled that QC Leisure and other suppliers of foreign satellite systems could carry on with their businesses if they could prevent copyright elements such as branding of football matches from being shown in a public place.
+The Premier League could pursue prosecutions of licensees who showed branding of matches via foreign satellite systems.
+Karen Murphy won her case in the High Court following the ruling from the European Court of Justice.
+The ruling from Justice Stanley Burnton allowed Ms Murphy to shop for the cheapest foreign satellite provider.
+However, the ruling from Justice Kitchin prevented Ms Murphy from showing matches in her pub via foreign satellite systems because branding is subject to trade mark law.
 It is no longer illegal though for a customer to purchase a foreign viewing card from an EU country and use it outside the territory.

+Cannabis in the United States

+Unlike other countries that have legalized recreational cannabis, federal law in the United States still prohibits possessing, transporting, or selling cannabis, while many states have legalized it at the state level.
+These contradictory laws have led to an unusual situation where a person may purchase cannabis at a legal dispensary, but may face charges if they take it into another state where it has not been legalized or attempt to take it on an airplane.